Looking for some Canada facts? Then you’ve come to the right place, as we share some awesome facts about Canada.

 15.)
 Canada has a different Thanksgiving to the United States.

 That’s right; not all Thanksgivings are the same.
 Instead of sometime in late November, like in America, Canada celebrates Thanksgiving in the middle of October.
 They also eat different dishes in Canada compared to the USA.

 16.)
 Canada has one of the highest immigration rates in the world.

+Another proud Canada fact is this one.
 This is to reunify families, to help support the economy, drive population growth – that sort of thing.
 Between 1990 and 2008, the population of Canada grew by over 5,000,000.
 A little known fact about Canada is that annually, it becomes home to around a tenth of the world’s resettled refugees.

 17.)
 There’s more to language in Canada than English and French